andrei-polukhin/pgdbtemplate-pgx/README.md

 - Use connection pooling options appropriate for your test load
 - Set `POSTGRES_CONNECTION_STRING` environment variable for tests
 - Close connections and drop test databases after use
+- Call `provider.Close()` to release all connection pools when done
 - Use context timeouts for connection operations
 - Configure MinConns > 0 for better performance in concurrent scenarios